twigjs/twig.js/README.md

 Filters are not yet supported, but most of the expression syntax is implemented.

+# Usage

+Documentation is available on the [twig.js wiki on bitbucket](https://bitbucket.org/justjohn/twig.js/wiki/Home)

 # License

 Twig.js is available under the BSD 2-clause license